okta/odyssey/packages/docs/components/form.md

             </span>
             <h1 class="ods-infobox--title">Passcode rejected</h1>
             <section class="ods-infobox--content">
-              <p><span class="u-visually-hidden">Error:</span> Your destination passcode has been rejected.
+              <p>Your destination passcode has been rejected.
 Please re-enter passcode or select a new destination.</p>
             </section>
           </aside>
         </section>